 When people talk to me about their websites and what they need to do to rank better I can normally come up with three of four pointers that can make an almost immediate impact to their websites performance just by simply looking at the website in front of them.
-Every business can assess and resolve low quality pages even if you are unable to employ a digital marketing agency or an SEO expert.
+Every business can assess and resolve low quality pages even if you are unable to employ a digital marketing agency or an Search Engine Optimization expert.

 Lack of Content